5 tried-and-true tips for buying and selling domain names for profit

 This article was originally published on Aug.
 5, 2015, and was updated on Dec.
 3, 2018.

-Buying and selling domain names is an exciting adventure that for some seems to conjure up images of finding hidden pirate treasure or guessing the winning combination on the next Powerball.
+and selling names is an exciting adventure that for some seems to conjure up images of finding hidden pirate treasure or guessing the winning combination on the next Powerball.
 Stories abound of domains that were purchased for $8 dollars 15 years ago being sold today for millions.
 Of course, that leads the more adventurous of us to wonder, “How can I do that?”

 Well, the ocean is big.
 Your likelihood of cashing in on the motherlode is low, and you’re liable to waste a lot of time and money chasing after the wrong ships.
 You need a map or some other advantage to guide you toward that elusive booty.